 You’ve got to spend money if you’re a small business owner.
-Below is a list of the non-negotiables.
+I’ve put a list of all the non-negotiables below.

 1. Household Help

 If you’re self-employed, you’re not billing your clients if you’re doing the dishes, ironing your pants or taking out the trash.
 Unless that is your job, of course.
 Additionally, you’re not going to be at the top of your game if you come home to heap of domestic chores that need doing every single night.

 Find a cleaner that charges less than you do.
 You’re giving something back to the community, spreading the wealth and giving yourself crucial cocktail time.
 High five on your first outsourcing gig.

 Unless this is what you’re particularly good at, filling in tax forms and working out your liabilities is best left to the professionals.
 I’ll put it in the same bracket as good design: see below.
 Although you may be able to hack out a reasonable job on your own, the chances are that you’ll do more harm than good, and your hours will be better spent elsewhere.

 Whether it’s selecting a mentor or enrolling in an Arabic course, you should pay for your education.
 There are tons and tons of free resources out there.
 My current free favorites are iTunes U, Longform (for diverse erudition) and the Khan Academy for catching up on what I should have been paying attention to at school.